 Algarve

-Faro-PortugalThe Algarve region is widely regarded as one of the best places to retire in Portugal, drawing retirees with its stunning coastline, year-round sunshine, and relaxed lifestyle.
+Faro-PortugalThe Algarve region is regarded as one of the best places to retire in Portugal, drawing retirees with its stunning coastline, year-round sunshine, and relaxed lifestyle.

 Cascais